Handling Criminal Defense Cases

 We understand that an appeal requires more than just challenging a decision; it requires strategic navigation and thorough preparation.
 At Dischley Law, PLLC, our appeals attorneys in Manassas offer services that encompass the full spectrum of appellate litigation, ensuring that all bases are covered in your legal strategy:

-- Case Evaluation & Analysis: We conduct a detailed review of trial records to identify grounds for appeal.
+- Case evaluation & analysis: We conduct a detailed review of trial records to identify grounds for appeal.

-- Brief Writing: Our team drafts compelling appeal briefs that accurately present the facts and issues to higher courts.
+- Brief writing: Our team drafts compelling appeal briefs that accurately present the facts and issues to higher courts.

-- Oral Argumentation: We prepare and deliver persuasive oral arguments to effectively present your case before appellate judges.
+- Oral argumentation: We prepare and deliver persuasive oral arguments to effectively present your case before appellate judges.

-- Post-Decision Strategies: We advise on the best subsequent steps, whether that means further appeals or exploring other legal avenues.
+- Post-decision strategies: We advise on the best subsequent steps, whether that means further appeals or exploring other legal avenues.

 Additionally, we focus on creating a comprehensive picture of your situation by gathering additional evidence, consulting with experts, and utilizing advanced legal research facilities.
 Every appeal is approached with a fresh lens, tailored specifically to the unique details and circumstances surrounding your case.
 Our proactive stance ensures that we do not leave any stone unturned, potentially unveiling opportunities that others may overlook.